Can "Withitness Skills" be applied to coaching and personal training?

 "Withit" skills include:

 When introducing new skills or relearning previously acquired skills the following "withit" techniques may be used.

 For those who practice in areas of training physical skills, litigation and accountability remain a vital consideration.
 "Withitness" skills may not only improve skill performance but reduce the risk of injury and liability issues.
 Both coaches and personal trainers teach fitness skills related to resistance training.

 Withitness skills for those who work in resistance training

 "Withitness" is a safety practice that involves the processes of anticipation and observation.
 The purpose of "withitness" is to prevent the occurrence of injuries and improve instructional techniques.
 One of the primary modalities of resistance training is weight training.
 Below is a list of "withit" techniques specific to weight training:

-Do not forget the basics such as proper stance, grip, and lifting technique.
+Do not forget the basics, such as proper stance, grip, and lifting technique.
 Resistance training professionals emphasize proper technique by providing the following: demonstrations of the exercise, techniques to prevent injury to those performing the exercises, and tips for those who spot various exercises.
-Additional "withit" instructions include safety warnings, demonstrations, and tips specific to each new lift for spotters and those performing lifts.
+Additional "withit" instructions include safety warnings, demonstrations, and advice specific to each new lift for spotters and those performing lifts.